VladCM81/fluxinfo/README.md

 ## Roadmap (or todolist)

+- ✅ Move website to Run on Flux
-- Give an option to enter both IP or Flux walletID for node rank info section
+- ⬜ Give an option to enter both IP or Flux walletID for node rank info section
-- Create a feature that would determine which tier nodes to install based on a Flux collateral volume
+- ⬜ Create a feature that would determine which tier nodes to install based on a Flux collateral volume
-- Add button to refresh data fetching, calculation and node ranking
+- ⬜ Add button to refresh data fetching, calculation and node ranking
-- Add a light/dark mode toggle
+- ⬜ Add a light/dark mode toggle
-- Add others data and graphs usefull for the Flux community
+- ⬜ Add others data and graphs usefull for the Flux community
-- Feel free to suggest things you would like to see implemented
+- ⬜ Feel free to suggest things you would like to see implemented

 ## Tech Stack